-- TIP: Consider the placement of the monitor, because surrounding light and bright surfaces might cause interfering reflections. - With the monitor head facedown in the box, attach the stand to the connector on the back of the monitor.
+- TIP: Consider the placement of the monitor, because surrounding light and bright surfaces might cause interfering reflections. - NOTE: The procedures for attaching a monitor stand might be different on other models. - With the monitor placed facedown inside the box, tear open the packaging bag along the tear line.